lazyparams/lazyparams/README.md

 //  ├─ threeParams int=2 SOURCE ✔
 //  └─ threeParams int=4 SOURCE ✔
 ```
-With conditional introduction of parameter `extra` the number of possible parameter combinations is down from 27 (3x3x3) to only 21.
-Therefore it's kind of a paradox how the number of repetitions went the opposite way - up from 9 to 12.
+With the conditional introduction of the `extra` parameter, the number of possible parameter combinations is down from 27 (3x3x3) to only 21.
+This reduction in possible combinations might suggest that fewer repetitions would be required to cover all possible value pairs.
+However, paradoxically, the number of repetitions increased from 9 to 12.

-But this is indeed the fewest number of repetitions required to make execution paths cover all possible value pairs.
-Since `SOURCE` is end-of-the-line it requires 3 repetitions to combine with all three `myInt` values - but none of these repetitions will cover any pairs for parameter `extra`, which will require at least 9 repetitions (3x3) in order to statisfy all pair combinations with `myInt`.
-This means at least 12 repetitions are here required to satisfy all pairs. (`extra` will not combine with `SOURCE`, so only `myPolicy` values `RUNTIME` and `CLASS` means 6 repetitions (3x2) for all possible `myPolicy<->extra` pairs, which are easily satisfied under the radar while the 9 `myInt<->extra` pairs are navigated.)
+This increase is necessary because 12 is indeed the minimum number of repetitions required to cover all possible value pairs. `SOURCE` is end-of-the-line, requiring 3 repetitions that have just two parameters (i.e. only one pair per repetition) to combine with all three myInt values.
+None of these repetitions will cover any pairs involving `extra`, which requires at least 9 separate repetitions (3x3) to statisfy all combinations with `myInt`.
+Thus, at least 12 repetitions (3x3+3) are here needed. (`extra` does not combine with `SOURCE`, so only the `myPolicy` values `RUNTIME` and `CLASS` need 6 repetitions (3x2) for all possible `myPolicy<->extra` pairs, which are easily covered while navigating the 9 `myInt<->extra` pairs.)

 So LazyParams managed to reach the lowest possible number of repetitions (12) to satisfy all pairs here.
-But do also notice how parameter picks `int=3` and `SOURCE` happened first and thereafter were only repeated after all pairs without them had been satisfied.
+But do also notice how parameter picks `int=3` and `SOURCE` happened first and thereafter were only repeated after all pairs without them had been covered.
 I.e. after `int=3` and `SOURCE` were branded as not introducing `extra` then LazyParams prioritized the other values, which didn't prevent parameter `extra`, and had them form all possible pairs with the three `extra` values before revisiting `int=3`, which was then given higher priority as it turned out to not prevent `extra`. - And finally the two remaining pairs `int=2 SOURCE` and `int=4 SOURCE` were checked off.

-The purpose of the above - volatile - prioritization of parameter values is to uncover potentially hidden execution paths while satisfying parameter pair combinations in the process.
+The purpose of this dynamic prioritization is to uncover potentially hidden execution paths while satisfying parameter pair combinations in the process.
 First impression of `int=3` and `SOURCE` was that they are a dead end - and since first-impressions-last the other values seemed like better candidates for uncovering hidden execution paths and therefore they were initially entrusted with higher priority.

 ## Simpliest Possible Parameterization: [FalseOrTrue.pickBoolean(displayOnTrue)](https://javadoc.io/doc/org.lazyparams/lazyparams/latest/org/lazyparams/showcase/FalseOrTrue.html#pickBoolean(java.lang.CharSequence))
 Isn't the simpliest possible parameter one that can only have values `true` or `false`?
 Though being very simple it is nevertheless kind of a big deal when relying on LazyParams to seek out corner cases that require special treatment during a test.